Azure/Microsoft.AVS.Management/docs/README.md

 ## Testing via Run Command
 At this point you can tell us that it’s ready to be reviewed.
-- We’ll review and if it looks OK we’ll import it into our private repository and list it for via Run Command/ARM API.
+- We’ll review and if it looks OK we’ll import it into our private repository and list it for execution via Run Command/ARM API.
 The preview package will only be visible to subscriptions with certain feature flag and won't show up for general public.
 - Assuming everything works re-publish the package w/o `-preview` suffix.
 - We make your package available to general public.